ICB clusters and mergers: what you need to know

 In March 2025, NHS England announced that integrated care boards (ICBs) should reduce their running and programme costs by 50 per cent to become more efficient and reduce duplication, by December 2025.
 Alongside this, NHS trusts and foundation trusts have been asked to reduce their growth in corporate costs and NHS England will be merged back into the Department of Health and Social Care.

 The scale of the cost reductions means that most ICBs cannot exist within their current population size and function on a cost basis of £19 per head of population.
-Over the past few months, most ICBs have agreed clustering arrangements to harness economies of scale, with potential mergers from April 2026.
+Over the past few months, most ICBs have agreed clustering arrangements to harness economies of scale, and a small number of them have been approved to merge from 1 April 2026.

 Clustering describes two or more ICBs working together across a larger footprint but remaining separate organisations legally.
 This could include the establishment of joint committees, forming combined teams or joint senior appointments.
 This is not the first time the NHS has established clustering arrangements.
 Previous commissioning structures, such as primary care trusts (PCTs) and clinical commissioning groups (CCGs) developed clustering arrangements ahead of legislative changes.